Cremorne Point (technically Robertsons Point; Woolwarra-jurng to the Eora people) is a beaut spot for a picnic on grassy Cremorne...

-A 12-minute ferry ride from Circular Quay or a short drive from Manly, Taronga Zoo has 75 hectares of bushy harbour hillside chock-full of kangaroos, koalas and similarly hirsute Australians.
-The zoo’s 4000 critters have million-dollar harbour views but seem blissfully unaware of the privilege.
-The animals are well looked after, with more natural open enclosures than cages.
+A 12-minute ferry ride from Circular Quay, Taronga Zoo has 75 hectares of bushy harbour hillside full of kangaroos, koalas and similarly hirsute Australians, and imported guests.
+The zoo’s 4000 critters have million-dollar harbour views, but seem blissfully unaware of the privilege.

-Highlights include the nocturnal platypus habitat, the Great Southern Oceans section, the Asian elephant display, and seal and bird shows.
-Animal displays and feedings happen throughout the day; twilight concerts jazz things up in summer.
+Highlights include the nocturnal platypus habitat, the Great Southern Oceans section and the Asian elephant display.
+Feedings and encounters happen throughout the day, while in summer, twilight concerts jazz things up.

-Tours include Nura Diya , where indigenous guides introduce you to native animals and share Dreaming stories about them, while giving an insight into traditional Aboriginal life.
+Tours include Nura Diya , where Indigenous guides introduce you to native animals and share Dreaming stories about them, giving an insight into traditional Aboriginal life; advance bookings essential.
 Roar & Snore is an overnight family experience that includes a night-time safari, a buffet dinner, breakfast and tents under the stars.

 Catching the ferry is part of the fun, and given that parking is expensive (per day $17), it's well worth considering.
 From the wharf, the Sky Safari cable car or a bus will whisk you to the main entrance, from which you can traverse the zoo downhill back to the ferry.
 A Zoo Pass (adult/child/family $53/27/148) from Circular Quay includes return ferry rides, the bus or cable-car ride to the top and zoo admission.
 Disabled access is good, even when arriving by ferry.